-11.5 A councillor who is present at a meeting of the council but who fails to vote on a motion put to the meeting is taken to have voted against the motion.

-- 11.10 Voting at a meeting, including voting in an election at a meeting, is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).
-When voting via audio-visual link, voice, a show of hands, or raising of a green card (yes/in favour) or red card (no/against) will be acceptable.
-However, the council may resolve that the voting in any election by councillors for mayor or deputy mayor is to be by secret ballot, which can only be conducted with all councillors present at the meeting in person. - 11.11 All voting at council meetings, (including meetings that are closed to the public), must be recorded in the minutes of meetings with the names of councillors who voted for and against each motion or amendment, (including the use of the casting vote), being recorded.
+- 11.5 A councillor who is present at a meeting of the council but who fails to vote on a motion put to the meeting is taken to have voted against the motion. - 11.10 Voting at a meeting, including voting in an election at a meeting, is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).
+However, the council may resolve that the voting in any election by councillors for mayor or deputy mayor is to be by secret ballot. - 11.11 All voting at council meetings, (including meetings that are closed to the public), must be recorded in the minutes of meetings with the names of councillors who voted for and against each motion or amendment, (including the use of the casting vote), being recorded.

-Note: If clause 11.11 is adopted, clauses 11.6 - 11.9 and clause 11.13 may be omitted
+Note: If clause 11.11 is adopted, clauses 11.6 - 11.9 and clause 11.13 may be omitted.